wittejm/tf-containers/using_tfenv.md

 - Verify that tfenv sees the version in that list using `tfenv list`
 - Set the active version using `tfenv use`.

 This didn't solve my problem because some plugins in that older workspace specifically didn't work on ARM.
-So I got terraform to run in docker, using the present setup.